 To avoid possible risk of cross-infection, the plastic spacer should not be reused.
 It can be given to the pupil to take home for future personal use.
+The inhaler can be cleaned and reused.

-If a pupil has used the emergency inhaler, their parent/carer will be informed as soon as possible. and at least by the end of the day if the pupil is well enough to remain in school, by the class teacher.
+If a pupil has used the emergency inhaler, their parent/carer will be informed as soon as possible.
+This will be done by Class Teacher.